 - You can bring out and leave non-perishable items on the long table in the Fellowship Hall during the service.
 Bring out anything that is perishable and had been stored in the fridge during the last hymn of the service.
 Make sure serving utensils are near the items that need them. *IMPORTANT: PLEASE NOTE ON THE SERVING TABLE IF ANY FOOD ITEMS HAVE NUTS IN THEM.

 - Milk jugs are located in the cabinet over the Couser Room pass-through.
 Put out the milk towards the end of the service.

 Helpful hint: Socialize with the other members during the coffee hour itself.
 Check the table periodically to see if anything needs to be refilled, or more popcorn made.
 Check the milk pitcher for refilling.
 Start consolidating as the coffee hour goes by.

 Collect the used coffee cups and utensils to wash.
+The biodegradable paper cups can be recycled.
 Soap, rubber gloves and sponges are by and above the sink as are the dish towels.
 When things are winding down you can dump the coffee grounds.
 Don’t hesitate to enlist an extra helper who can assist in washing dishes/cleanup-the more the merrier!

 After drying the mugs and utensils, put them back where they came from.

 Take home any leftovers, give them away, or put in a ziplock bag in the freezer with a date for future use.
 If leaving milk or spreads, date and put in the fridge.